rdybka/vht/doc/vht.1.md

     - ctrl while dragging - zoom
     - right-click - reset position
     - left-click on hint - set new start position
-    - hold e and drag to move julia (e)
+    - hold e and drag to move jx, jy

 ## Bpm nodes
 Bpm nodes are shown as circles in timeline.
 There is always a node zero on top (which can't be moved).